 - Using a crowbar or the chiseled end of the hammer, pry one end of a lath strip from the timber stud that it has been nailed to.
 Since the nails and laths are easy to remove, you can remove multiple strips on the same side before removing the opposite ends of the same lath strips.

 - Carefully set each piece of lath aside to avoid stepping on the nails embedded to it.

-While the process of removing lath strips is a lot more straightforward than removing plaster on walls, it is still a very time-consuming and messy work.
+While the process of removing lath strips is a lot more straightforward than removing plaster, it is still a very time-consuming and messy work.
 Dust and debris may likely settle behind the laths, and these may also contain traces of lead and asbestos.

 Only the studs will remain, as this will be reused for the installation of drywall, acting as the base for the drywall panels.